by Ashish Gulhati

 I discussed some of my doubts with Richard Stallman, the originator of the free software movement, when I interviewed him in 1994.
 Unfortunately the interview was never published and I no longer have the original audio recording.

 What I find troubling is the conception of the rights of users, as enumerated in the GNU General Public License (GPL), as well as in prior and subsequent free software licenses, only within the very narrow sense of the rights to use, copy, modify and redistribute the code.

 But what about the broader individual rights of the users, and of everyone that might be affected by the code?

 The development of technology always raises ethical concerns, and software is no exception.
 If anything, because software controls everything in the modern world, the ethical issues around software are of the highest importance.

 I agree with Stallman that "software developers have an obligation - a moral obligation - to respect users' freedom."
-And I agree with him that the reason it's essential to have a free / libre software movement is philosophical, and related to human freedom, not simply a matter of the technical or methodological merits of an "open source" development model.
+And that free / libre software is important for reasons related to freedom, not simply for the technical or other advantages of an "open source" development model.